 - List all equipment and assets you had or purchased at the beginning of the project year.
-You should list any new items you purchased for your project during the year.
+During the year, you should list any new items you purchased for your project.
 (Note: This does not include feed or medication.
 Those will be documented separately.) - If an item was purchased at or near the beginning of the project year, the beginning current value should be the purchase price.
-If an item is more than 1 year old, the beginning current value will be less than the original purchase price because it is depreciated by 10% per year. - Depreciation is the reduction in the value of an item due to the wear and tear it experiences over time.
+If an item is more than 1 year old, the beginning current value will be less than the original purchase price because it is depreciated by 10% per year.
+In this case the beginning current value will be the ending value from the previous year. - Depreciation is the reduction in value of an item, due to the wear and tear it experiences over time.
 One example of this is a car.
 A new car may be worth \$25,000.
 However, as the car gets older and is driven more miles, the car is no longer worth the same amount.
 Five years later, your car may be worth only \$12,000.